dokato/c2s2/README.md

 ### Details

-For details of this approach, please referto this article: *SOON*.
+For details of this approach, please refer to this article: *SOON*.

 If you use lexicons, or part of our code, please cite above-mentioned article.